mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 Transformations
 ---------------

 **Transformations** are kind of like filters, in that these are operations done on the pixels of an image.
-We have regular image and layer wide transformations in the image and layer top menus, so that you may resize, flip and rotate the whole image.
+We have a regular image and layer wide transformations in the image and layer top menus, so that you may resize, flip and rotate the whole image.

 We also have the :ref:`crop_tool`, which only affects the canvas size, and the :ref:`move_tool` which only moves a given layer.
 However, if you want more control, Krita offers a :ref:`transform_tool`.